Manasseh Meyer: Judaism and Zionism

 Though established in Singapore and born in Baghdad, he was part of the tightly knit transitional trade network of Baghdadi Jews in Asia united by language, family, trade and faith.
 However Meyer never lost his ties to the Middle East.

 Meyer remained closely tied to the Jewish religious establishment in Baghdad and underwrote the publication of one of the books of Rabbi Joseph Hayyim, known as the Ben Ish Hai, to whom he looked as his spiritual mentor.
-Inspired by the Ben Yish Hai's focus on supporting the growing Jewish community in Palestine, he became a committed Zionist.
-During his lifetime the proto-Zionism of the Baghdadi religious establishment such a shame the Ben Yish Hai was transferred into active support for the Zionist movement founded by Theodor Herzl.
+Inspired by Rabbi Hayyim's focus on supporting the growing Jewish community in Palestine, he became a committed Zionist.
+During his lifetime the proto-Zionism of the Baghdadi religious establishment and the Ben Yish Hai was transferred into active support for the Zionist movement founded by Theodor Herzl.

 In 1900 he travelled to Jerusalem with his daughters to "inculcate them with a love of Zion."
 In 1922 Meyer became the founding president of the Singapore Zionist Organization.
 His home was known as a "beehive" of Zionist activity in Asia.
 In 1922 he hosted Albert Einstein as he travelled through the Baghdadi Jewish communities of Asia seeking financial support for the Hebrew University of Jerusalem.
-Comparing him to the ancient Greek ruler renowned for his wealth Albert Einstein described Meyer as such:
+Comparing him to Croesus, the ancient Greek ruler renowned for his wealth, Einstein described Meyer as such:

 Meyer was to be one of the Hebrew University's major donors.
 He also supported a school and a synagogue for Baghdadi Jews in Palestine.
 A rabbi from Palestine would officiate to mark his funeral at the Chesed-El Synagogue.

 Legacy

 Manasseh Meyer was survived by three sons; twins Isaac and Jacob, and Reuben, and four daughters; Hannah, Rama, Rachel and Mozelle.
 After his death Meyer's daughter Mozelle Nissim sponsored the creation of a school at Kfar Vitkin in then mandatory Palestine.

 Meyer's legacy can still be felt in Singapore.
 The two synagogues continue to operate, providing the cornerstone of a thriving community.
-Meanwhile, Jewish educational institutions bearing his name remain to function.
+Meanwhile, Jewish educational institutions bearing his name still function.

 The Sir Manasseh Meyer International School, originally named the Ganenu Learning Centre, was renamed in his honour in 2008.
 It is a Jewish day school that caters to children from 18 months to grade 7.

 The Manasseh Meyer Building, which was constructed by Mayer in the 1920s, is currently part of the National University of Singapore's Bukit Timah campus.
 The building was gazetted as a national monument on 11 November 2009.